Department-for-Transport-Disruptions/bods-integrated-data/terraform/modules/avl-producer-api/mock-data-producer/README.md

 and return this back to the requestor.

 The BODS AVL service sends subscription requests to the mock data producer through its own /subscribe endpoint.
-When a response is recieved from the mock data producer, the BODS AVL service /subscribe function will update a DynamoDB table with the subscription details.
+When a response is received from the mock data producer, the BODS AVL service /subscribe function will update a DynamoDB table with the subscription details.

 For the local environment, the subscribe lambda is invoked using a function URL.
 The reason for this is that